Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Android Studio

-The official IDE for Android development, including emulator and build tools.
+The official IDE for Android development, including emulator tooling, profilers, and Compose previews.

 Kotlin

-A modern JVM language commonly used for Android development.
+A modern JVM language commonly used as the default for Android development.

 Jetpack Compose